Come Down Zacchaeus!

-"Grandfather is visiting the rabbi," he spoke rapidly.
-"Uzziah is sick.
-Grandmother brought the rabbi some soup."
+“Grandfather is visiting the Rabbi,” he spoke rapidly.
+“Uriel is sick.
+Grandmother brought the Rabbi some soup.”

 “So you snuck away, eh?”
 Zacchaeus chortled, scuffing his hair.

-Glancing at Zacchaeus’ satchel, containing his writing materials, Abner’s eyebrows shot up.
-"Are you going on a trip?"
+Glancing at Zacchaeus’ sachel, containing his writing materials, Abner’s eyebrows shot up.
+“Are you going on a trip?”

 “No, I’m going home.”
 He sighed wistfully.
 “I have guests: a great teacher and his disciples.
 I might just join up.”

-"Is it that a her-a-tic?"
+“Is it that her-a-tic?”
 Abner struggled with the word.